 This strategy can help you secure some very high authority links that are otherwise very challenging to acquire.
 But it also requires hard work and perseverance.

 In this age of the internet, high-quality journalistic outlets are inundated with myriad pitches each day from brands looking for press coverage.
-Nevertheless, it’s one that we’ve worked over the years to develop successfully at LinkGraph.
+Nevertheless, it’s one that we’ve worked over the years to earn more link building opportunities at LinkGraph.